dmlc/gluon-nlp/docs/website/configuration.rst

     pip install sphinx>=1.5.5 sphinx-gallery sphinx_rtd_theme matplotlib Image recommonmark

-Then use the command below to build the website locally, all the ``python`` scripts are skipped and there is no output:
+Then use the command below to build the website locally, all the ``python`` scripts are skipped and there is no output for ``python`` code blocks:

 .. code:: bash